-Does Chocolate go bad?
-This is the question you are asking yourself after digging out a Christmas treat bag … in November of the following year.
+Does Chocolate go bad? is the question you are asking yourself after digging out a Christmas treat bag … in November of the following year.
 We all love chocolate gifts and the chocolate looks awfully tasty but will it make you sick if you eat it?
 Also, what’s the proper way to store it, how long does it last and how to tell if your chocolate is already spoiled?
 Those are the questions that we’re going to explore in this article.
 Read on!

 Chocolate should always be stored in a cool dry place like a pantry or cabinet away from extreme sources of heat such as stoves and microwave ovens.

 If you live in a climate that is often hot and humid you may refrigerate your chocolate gifts to prevent melting and conserve the flavor.
 When refrigerating chocolate be sure to wrap it securely or even put it in a Ziploc freezer bag to prevent loss of flavor and blooming which often occurs when moisture from the refrigerator comes into contact with the chocolate.

 Chocolate is best when kept tightly wrapped in it’s original package and placed in a cool, dry place away from heat and sunlight.
 Unwrapping a piece of chocolate and leaving it exposed is probably the worst way to preserve its taste.
 This will cause it to either melt in the heat of the room or to dry out and become brittle and crumble when you try to eat it.

 Because of the flavonoids in chocolate that keep the oxidation of fats from occurring, chocolate gifts and other chocolate goods can be kept for an extended amount of time.
 These vary on the type of chocolate, the form, and also whether or not it stays wrapped in its original package.